Language selection

 Fleet right-sizing analysis: By allowing fleet managers to apply customizable vehicle utilization thresholds to their fleet, the telematics web portal can help identify underutilized assets and present opportunities for route and duty-cycle optimization.

-Zero-emission and low-carbon vehicle suitability assessments: Evidence-based modeling provides fleet managers with recommendations for green vehicle alternatives, including battery-electric, plug-in hybrid, and HEVs.
-By using real-world utilization data, the analysis ensures that replacement options are feasible operationally and fiscally responsible.
+Zero-emission and low-carbon vehicle suitability assessments: Evidence-based modeling provides fleet managers with recommendations for green vehicle alternatives, including battery-electric, and plug-in hybrids.
+By using real-world utilization data, the analysis ensures that replacement options are operationally suitable and fiscally responsible.

 Infrastructure requirements: The analysis of the fleet’s usage profile and anticipated zero-emission vehicle deployment provides managers with strategic infrastructure recommendations.
 This information will ensure they choose the optimal number of chargers to support their adoption of plug-in electric vehicles.